lng205/FlaskChat/devlog.md

 #### Step 4: Add the Certificate to trusted certificates

 This can be done via the settings of the browser or the operating system.
 The certificate should be added to the trusted root certificate authorities.

+### Token

+The purpose of the token is to verify that the current user is indeed the individual who initially logged in, ensuring that the server processes requests solely from authenticated users.

+We utilize PyJWT to create the token, incorporating the user's username and an expiration time.
+Upon login, this token is saved in the client's cookie and accompanies each request sent to the server.

+Although the requirements mandate authentication for all requests, we selectively authenticate only those involving user-specific actions.
+Requests for public keys or encrypted history are not authenticated.
+Since all messages in the chat room are encrypted, the server is unaware of their content and does not require user identification for message transmission.

+However, should the need arise to authenticate additional requests, we can effortlessly integrate the authentication code into the relevant view function.